pouriyaahmadii/Gemini_NodeGuard/README.md

 - **Go 1.22+** installed on your local machine (if building/running locally).
 - **sing-box** or **xray** binary in your system's `$PATH` or specified via CLI flags.

-### 1. Windows Desktop GUI
+### 1. Pre-compiled Binaries
-Download the pre-compiled `gemini-nodeguard-gui-windows-amd64.exe` from the [Releases](https://github.com/pouriyaahmadii/gemini-nodeguard/releases) page.
+Download the pre-compiled binaries (e.g., `gemini-nodeguard-windows-amd64.exe`) from the [Releases](https://github.com/pouriyaahmadii/gemini-nodeguard/releases) page.
-- Double click to launch the application.
+- Extract the downloaded archive.
-- Paste your subscription URLs, click start, and watch the real-time status log!
+- Open your terminal or command prompt in the extracted folder and run the executable using the CLI flags (see below).

 ### 2. Go CLI
 If you prefer the command line, make sure you have Go 1.22+ installed: